sigsum/sigsum/doc/design.md

 set it as large as possible.
 If a verified timestamp is needed to reason about the time of logging, you may use a cosigned tree head instead
 	[\[TS\]](https://git.sigsum.org/sigsum/commit/?id=fef460586e847e378a197381ef1ae3a64e6ea38b).

+A log operator that shuts down a completed shard will not effect verifiers.
+In other words, a signer can continue to distribute proofs that were once collected.
+This is important because a checksum does not necessarily expire.

 #### 4.3 - What is the point of having a domain hint?
 Domain hints help log operators combat spam.
 By verifying that every signer